Academic Works

 Overview

-Group work - Our Data Communications II class focused heavily on switching concepts like STP and VLANS, and this project was our first tangible experience using lab equipment to build real enterprise networks.
+Group work - My Data Communications II class focused heavily on switching concepts like STP and VLANS, and this project was my first tangible experience using lab equipment to build real enterprise networks.
 This project was particularly challenging because it included an understanding of basic routing to complete.

 What I Learned